What is Lymphoma?

 Anaplastic Large Cell Lymphoma

-Anaplastic large cell lymphoma (ALCL) is a rare type of non-Hodgkin lymphoma (NHL) and one of the subtypes of T cell lymphoma.
-ALCL comprises about one percent of all NHLs and approximately 16 percent of all T cell lymphomas.
+Anaplastic large cell lymphoma (ALCL) is a rare type of non-Hodgkin lymphoma (NHL), and one of the subtypes of peripheral T-cell lymphoma (PTCL).
+ALCL makes up about 2% of lymphomas and approximately 24% of all PTCL in the US.

 Diagnosis

-A diagnosis of ALCL requires taking a biopsy (small sample of tumor tissue or abnormal skin tissue) and looking at the cells under a microscope.
+A diagnosis of ALCL requires taking a biopsy (sample of the tumor tissue) and looking at the cells under a microscope.
 Additional tests may be conducted to give physicians more information about the disease and how far it has spread in the body.
-These can include blood tests, a CT scan, a PET scan, a MRI scan, and bone marrow biopsy.
+These can include: